freiburgermsu/ROSSpy/docs/source/parameter_files.rst

 ROSSpy parameter files
 -----------------------

-Module parameters may be more succinctly provided through JSON files, which are automatically imported by the code, than through function arguments; although, the function arguments can complement parameters from these JSON files.
-Each JSON file pertains to a distinct category of simulation parameters, which are individually detailed in the following sections.
+Simulation parameters may be more succinctly provided through JSON files, which are imported by the code through identified function arguments, than through dictionaries that are passed as function arguments.
+Argument parameters can be used synergistically by supplanting specific characteristics that are different in the parameter files.

 ro_module
 +++++++++++

-The dimensions and specifications of the simulated RO module can be provided through the ``ro_module.json`` file, in addition to module characteristics that are provided through the dictionary argument of the function.
-The default entries of this file reflect the DOW FILMTEC BW30-400 RO module; however, other modules can be defined in this file by emulating the structure and content of the default entry in the file.
-Each characteristic of the RO module is expressed with the respective units in its key name of the JSON file.
+The RO module characteristics can be provided through ``ro_module.json``.
+The default entry embodies the DOW FILMTEC BW30-400 RO module; however, other modules can be defined by emulating the structure of the default entry, where each characteristic possesses the respective units in the key name:

 .. code-block:: json